• About me

 Salem, Massachusetts, is the setting for the historical 1692 Salem Witch Trials.
 It is no wonder that many of Salem’s top attractions revolve around this historical event.
 Visitors can explore the city’s spooky witch attractions, visit the boutique shops, or dine at some quaint restaurants.

-Whether your group is into history, nature, or art, there is something for everyone in the witch’s city.
-Here we will go over some top things to do in Salem, Massachusetts.
+Whether your group is into history, nature, or art, there is something for everyone in the Witch’s city.
+Here, we will review some top things to do in Salem, Massachusetts.
+Hope you aren’t too scared…

 The Salem Witch Trials have fascinated people for 100’s of years, and Salem has many locations where you can learn more about the trials.

 There are many guided tours around the city of Salem.
 Most of these walking tours are geared towards the history and hauntings of the city.
-For those who prefer to stroll and learn about the Salem Witch Trial on their own, there are a few historical sites and museums you do not want to miss.
+For those who prefer to stroll and learn about the Salem Witch Trial independently, there are a few historical sites and museums you do not want to miss.

 Salem Witch Trials Memorial